 Now it is not implausible to assume that our actions could have measurable effects on existential risk in nearby centuries.
 Perhaps we can found international institutions dedicated to the prevention of existential risk, and perhaps these institutions will stand for several centuries.
 But this will not be enough to save the pessimist.
 On the Simple Model, cutting risk over the next N centuries all the way to zero confers only N times the value of the present century, which is not significantly more than the value of cutting risk in the present century.
-To salvage the case for existential risk mitigation, we would need to imagine that our actions today can significantly alter levels of existential risk across very distant centuries.
+To salvage the astronomical value thesis, we would need to imagine that our actions today can significantly alter levels of existential risk across very distant centuries.
 That is less plausible.
 Are we to imagine that institutions founded to combat risk today will stand or spawn descendants millions of years hence?

-More surprisingly, even if we assume that actions today can significantly lower existential risk across all future centuries, this assumption may still not be enough to ground an astronomical value for existential risk mitigation.
-Consider an action X which reduces per-century risk by the fraction f in all centuries, from f to f each century.
-On the Simple Model, the value of f is then f two features of this result deserve note.
+More surprisingly, even if we assume that actions today can significantly lower existential risk across all future centuries, this assumption may still not be enough to ground the astronomical value thesis.
+Consider an action X which reduces per-century risk by the fraction f in all centuries, from f to f0 each century.
+On the Simple Model, the value of f1 is then f2.
+Two features of this result deserve note.

 First, unlike in previous sections the value of existential risk reduction is now unbounded in the fraction f by which risk is reduced.
 Under even the most miserly valuation v of a century of human existence and even the most pessimistic estimate r of per-century risk, a 100% reduction in per-century risk carries infinite value, and more generally we can find fractional reductions f in per-century risk which carry arbitrarily high value.
 However, although the value of existential risk reduction is in principle unbounded, in practice this value may be modest if we are pessimistic about existential risk.
 By way of illustration, setting r to a pessimistic 20% values a 10% relative reduction in existential risk across all centuries at once at a modest five-ninths of the value of the present century.
 Even a 90% reduction in risk across all centuries would carry just forty-five times the value of the present century.
-Hence even the highly optimistic assumption that we can reduce risk across all centuries at once may not be enough to salvage the astronomical value of existential risk mitigation.
+Hence even the highly optimistic assumption that we can reduce risk across all centuries at once may not be enough to salvage the astronomical value thesis.